MCribari/KuiNameplates-Import-Export/README.md

 ## KuiNameplates addon for Bronzebeard

-- Added import/export profiles functions to the addon, you can find it inside the profiles tab in the addon configuration.
+- Added import/export profile functions to the addon, you can find it inside the profiles tab in the addon configuration.
 - For more info about the addon look the original post here: https://www.curseforge.com/wow/addons/kuinameplates

 ---